charman/mturk-emoji/README.md

 mturk-emoji
 ===========

-Python + JavaScript workaround for mturk's rejection of Emoji.
+Python + JavaScript workaround for mturk's rejection of CSV files with Emoji.

 Use Case
 --------